CityofToronto/bdit_king_pilot_dashboard/README.md

 `$ python usage.py` and go to `http://127.0.0.1:8050/` in your browser.

 ## Reactifying D3 Components for use in Dash
 D3 is a major JavaScript data visualization library that allows for the creation of custom graphs, charts, and other visualizations.
 For this reason, we wanted to combine it with the power data manipulation libraries of Python such as `pandas`.
 To do so, JavaScript and Python are combined using Dash which can process `React.js` and convert it to be usable in a Python file which outputs the `React.js` as `HTML`.
-However, you can not simply process `D3` in `React.js` with `Dash` as you would with a normal React component using only `D3` and `React.js`.
+However, you can not simply process `D3` in `React.js` with `Dash` as you would with a normal React component.
 Below is a guide on Reactifying D3 Components for use in Dash explained with what needs to be done to each file in you Dash Enviornment.

 ### `<Your Component Name>.react.js`
 Found in `<Your Dash Enviroment>/src/components/`.